tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 #### Response description

-- Success: no value is returned.
+- Success: No value is returned.
 - Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

-## Multipart Upload Operations
+## Multipart Operations

-Operations related to multipart uploads are as follows:
+Multipart operations include:

 - Multipart upload: initializing a multipart upload operation, uploading parts, and completing a multipart upload operation
 - Resuming a multipart upload operation: querying uploaded parts, uploading remaining parts, and completing a multipart upload operation